In this guide we’ll look at the best palm router.

 This palm router also features electronic speed control.
 This ensures that no matter what speed you are using the chosen speed is maintained even under load.
 This is useful because inconsistencies in speed produce inconsistencies with cut and finish.

-Router bit changing is quick and simple thanks to multiple spindle lock detents, and an LED light provides increased visibility around the router bit during operation.
+Router bit changing on this hand router is quick and simple thanks to multiple spindle lock detents, and an LED light provides increased visibility around the router bit during operation.

 Bosch Professional GKF 600 Corded 240 V Palm Router Review